 While substance abuse doesn’t cause domestic violence, and vice versa, they can influence one another.
 Safety and sobriety are the main goals, and each condition may require different treatment.
 However, because co-occurring disorders are common within the realm of substance abuse treatment, many rehab facilities offer an integrated approach to address both issues.

-At substance abuse rehab, treatment professionals can use therapeutic relationships to:
+At a substance abuse rehab, treatment professionals can use therapeutic relationships to: